-That's 5 generations of women right there. :)
+Yup, its me!
+That’s 5 generations of women right there.

 These are the dimensions I used to make each part of the barn box.
 Just cut each piece of cardstock as described above and follow the instructions to put it together from the blog I linked to at the beginning of the post.

-Ya know, in case you feel the need to make an exploding barn of your own. ;)
+You know, in case you feel the need to make an exploding barn of your own.